vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 ```

-Its not possible to remove cvars.
-This is by design, as it doesnt make a lot of sense to delete these global variables.
+It's not possible to remove cvars.
+This is by design, as it doesn't make a lot of sense to delete these global variables.

 All cvars will get a spot into the cvar editor menu on the Imgui menu bar.
 This makes it very easy to see what the cvar values are and allows a centralized spot to edit them from inside the engine.